Multiple Environments with Terraform

 While AWS is assumed, this will work with any provider.

-Nothing special is required in the backend
+Nothing special is required in the backend configuration apart from the missing key parameter.

-backend, the missing parameter would be path
+For the local backend, the missing parameter would be path and so on.

 key = "dev.tfstate"